 Train for your hike

-If you’re not actually a physically active person but are interested in getting into hiking, then make sure that you train before you do any long hikes.
+If you’re not actually a physically active person but are interested in getting into hiking, make sure that you train before you do any long hikes.
 You don’t have to commit to any day-long hikes that require you to travel miles upon miles.
 Instead, you should train yourself to day trips and hike during these times until your body gets used to it.

 Don’t forget to stretch before you go hiking so that you don’t end up pulling a muscle.